 This program is open to all students with a minimum GPA of 2.0 and who are in good standing with the university.

 To apply for this program, click the "Apply Now" button above.
 This will generate an online application with the requirements listed below.
 Please also refer to the "Academics" tab for specific eligibility information.
 Note: Non-ASU students should consult these instructions before applying.

 Students will be housed in graduate dorms in Skopje, a purpose built educational resort in Ohrid, and hotels and youth hostels in other cities.
-Chartered busses will take us between cities but walking will be the usual mode of transportation within each city.
+Chartered buses will take us between cities but walking will be the usual mode of transportation within each city.

 The capital of the Republic of Macedonia, situated on the banks of the Vardar river, is home to the vibrant core of an important Ottoman city which includes a fortress, impressive mosques and a 16th century Turkish bath.
 Around this Ottoman core stretches a city built from the 1960s as an experiment in internationalism and modernism which has recently undergone a nationalist, neoclassical face lift.
 The city serves as the center of government, entertainment, business, and culture for this republic that was once part of Yugoslavia.

 Situated on the shores of the vast Lake Ohrid, which is a UNESCO World Heritage site, this city serves as a summer retreat for many in Macedonia.
 With roots that stretch as far as the 4th century BC, Ohrid is famed for its many churches, the fortress of Tsar Samouil, and its summer festival that draws visitors from all over the country and beyond.